matteocervelli/mccom/content/en/posts/5-kpi-scalability.md

 **Why it is crucial**: A low or decreasing gross margin indicates structural problems in your value proposition or in your operational efficiency.

 **How to interpret it**: The gross margin should remain stable or improve with growth.
 If it decreases while you grow, you are sacrificing efficiency for volume.
-Each sector has its own logic and there is not an[^2] absolute reference value.
+Each sector has its own logic and there is not an absolute reference value.
+However, here's a comparative effort on the gross margin below which you should not go:

+- **Manufacturing**
+  - Mass consumer goods: 20-35%
+  - Industrial products: 25-40%
+  - Electronics: 30-45%
+  - Specialized machinery: 35-50%
+  - Luxury/high-quality products: 45-65%
+- **Contract Work**
+  - Textile/clothing: 15-25%
+  - Mechanical processing: 20-30%
+  - Electronic assembly: 18-28%
+  - Packaging: 15-25%
+  - Food processing: 12-22%
+- **Service Companies**
+  - Strategic/management consulting: 60-75%
+  - IT services and system integration: 40-55%
+  - Professional firms (legal, accounting): 65-80%
+  - Creative/design services: 45-60%
+  - Training and coaching: 50-70%
+- **SaaS (Software as a Service)**
+  - Enterprise SaaS: 75-85%
+  - SaaS for SMEs: 70-80%
+  - SaaS with hardware/implementation: 60-75%
+  - SaaS with high customer support: 65-75%
+  - Freemium SaaS with conversion to paid: 80-90%
+- **Commercial**
+  - Organized large-scale retail: 15-25%
+  - Specialized retail: 30-45%
+  - Pure e-commerce: 30-40%
+  - B2B distributors: 20-30%
+  - Luxury retail: 50-65%

 **How to measure it in a simple way**: